The Kabuki Warriors: Asuka's Raw Women's Championship reign and first disbandment (2020)

-Reunion (2023–current)
+Reunion (2023–2026)

 Damage CTRL (2023–2025)

 Damage CTRL (from left to right: Dakota Kai, Kairi Sane, and Asuka) at WrestleMania XL.

 Sane returned to WWE at Crown Jewel on November 4, 2023, and assisted Iyo Sky in retaining her WWE Women's Championship, re-establishing herself as a heel.
 On the following episode of SmackDown, Sane forgave Bayley for her actions back in 2020 and joined Damage CTRL.
 Later that night, during a six-woman tag team match pitting Asuka with Bianca Belair and Charlotte Flair against Damage CTRL (Bayley, Sky, and Sane), Asuka turned on her teammates to reunite with Sane and Sky and subsequently joined Damage CTRL the following week.
 Damage CTRL faced the team of Belair, Flair, Shotzi and Becky Lynch in a WarGames match at Survivor Series: WarGames but were defeated after Lynch pinned Bayley.
 On the December 15 episode of SmackDown, Asuka and Sane defeated Michin and Zelina Vega in their first return tag team match as The Kabuki Warriors.

 On the January 26, 2024 episode of SmackDown, The Kabuki Warriors defeated Katana Chance and Kayden Carter to become the new WWE Women's Tag Team Champions.
 This is The Kabuki Warriors' record-tying second reign as a team and Asuka's record-setting fourth reign individually as champion.
 The Kabuki Warriors went onto retain their titles against Chance and Carter in a rematch on the February 5 episode of Raw, and against Candice LeRae and Indi Hartwell at the Elimination Chamber: Perth pre-show.
 At NXT Roadblock on March 5, The Kabuki Warriors defeated Tatum Paxley and NXT Women's Champion Lyra Valkyria to retain their titles.
 At Backlash France on May 4, The Kabuki Warriors lost the WWE Women's Tag Team Championship to the team of Bianca Belair and Jade Cargill, ending their second reign at 99 days.
 Asuka later revealed that she was suffering from knee injury for months and had successfully undergo surgery.
 On the December 16 episode of Raw, Sane was found attacked backstage that was meant to write her off due to a legitimate injury.
 Sane was supposed to participate in the tournament to crown the inaugural Women's Intercontinental Champion alongside fellow Damage CTRL member Dakota Kai and was replaced by Sky.
 Damage CTRL was silently disbanded in May 2025.